Push-Fit/PushFit/README.md

 **Required Must-have Stories**

+* User can see a list of all available exercises
-* User can add/delete workout to the list
+* User can add/delete exercise to the list
 * User can save their routine
 * User can tap on cell to get a description on a excerise